jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 * Retrieve the `xts-environment` attribute value of the `xts` subsystem
 * `xts-environment` attribute description: the `xts` environment configuration.
 * operation: `/subsystem=xts:read-attribute(name=xts-environment)`

+## syntax of the operation to get the `deployment-scanner` subsystem
+* Retrieve the `deployment-scanner` subsystem attributes
+* `deployment-scanner` subsystem description: an individual deployment scanner that scans a particular location.
+* operation: `/subsystem=deployment-scanner:read-resource()`

 ## syntax of the operation to get a `scanner` resource of the `deployment-scanner` subsystem
 * operation: `/subsystem=deployment-scanner/scanner=<scanner name>:read-resource()`